chahyoungseok/chahyoungseok/README.md

 ## 👋 Intro
 Hi there!
 I'm a college student and recently dreamed of becoming a backend developer!<br>
 My goal is to become a seasoned developer who constantly studies!
-Look forward to it!<br>
+Look forward to it!
-If you have any questions about the thesis, please contact "xcohdsuts@gmail.com"!

 ## 💻 My Stack
 <p align="left">